fygar256/general-assembler-axx/README.md

 and if `movf fa,0f3.14` is passed to the assembly line, the object output will be 0x01,0xc3,0xf5,0x48,0x40.

-・Hexadecimal notation
+・Number notation

 Hexadecimal numbers must be prefixed with '0x'.

 Floating point float (32bit) must be prefixed with '0f'.

-Floating point double (float 64bit) should be prefixed with '0d'.
+Floating point double (64bit) should be prefixed with '0d'.

 ・Parallel Processor